markharrison/lab-dotnet-aspire/docs/03-what.md

 - Caching: To maximize performance by storing data in a cache, allowing subsequent similar requests to be satisfied more quickly.
 - Messaging: To ensure reliable communication under high network traffic or challenging conditions by persisting and distributing messages via data queues.

-.NET Aspire components simplify the utilization of these backend services.
-Each component is a NuGet package designed for orchestration and service discovery, ensuring smooth integration of the service functionality within the application
+.NET Aspire integrattions simplify the utilization of these backend services.
+Each integrattion is a NuGet package designed for orchestration and service discovery, ensuring smooth integration of the service functionality within the application

-Out-of-the-box, .NET Aspire components include:
+Out-of-the-box, .NET Aspire integrations include:

 - Data storage: PostgreSQL, SQL Database, Azure Cosmos DB, and MongoDB.
 - Caching: Redis.
 - Messaging: RabbitMQ and Azure Service Bus.

+Note the term 'components' used in .NET Aspire 8.0 was renamed 'integrations' for .NET Aspire 9.0.

 ## Deployment